Can Magnetic Forces Do Work?: Introduction

 \section{Introduction}

-The question as to whether magnetic forces can do mechanical work presents a marvelous opportunity for exploring basic definitions in analytical mechanics and the fundamental structure of classical electromagnetism.
-In this paper, which builds off of \citep{Barandes:2019mcl}, we show that classical electromagnetism allows magnetic forces to do work on certain kinds of objects\textemdash specifically, on particles that carry \emph{elementary} dipole moments, meaning dipole moments that are permanent and intrinsic.
+The question of whether magnetic forces can do mechanical work presents a marvelous opportunity for exploring basic definitions in analytical mechanics and the fundamental structure of classical electromagnetism.
+In this paper, which builds on \citep{Barandes:2019mcl}, we show that classically extending Maxwell's theory of electromagnetism to include \emph{elementary} dipoles\textemdash meaning dipole moments that are permanent and intrinsic\textemdash allows magnetic forces to do work.\footnote{For a synopsis of the results obtained in this paper, see \citep{Barandes:2021omfaw}.}

-We start by carefully reviewing the relevant ingredients of classical mechanics, including the precise definition of mechanical work as well as the Lagrangian formulation and its generalizations.
-We then turn to a detailed study of electric and magnetic multipole moments in special relativity.
-Next, extending the work of \citep{BargmannMichelTelegdi:1959pppmhef,VanDamRuijgrok:1980crepsmef,SkagerstamStern:1981ldccps}, we couple the electromagnetic field to a classical relativistic particle with intrinsic spin and elementary electric and magnetic dipole moments, derive the particle's equations of motion as well as the overall system's energy-momentum tensor and its angular-momentum flux tensor, and show both from the equations of motion and from local conservation of energy and momentum that magnetic forces can do work on the particle if its magnetic dipole moment is nonzero.
-We also provide a new, classical argument for why a particle's elementary dipole moments must be collinear with its spin axis.
+We start by carefully reviewing the relevant ingredients of classical mechanics, including the precise definition of mechanical work, as well as the Lagrangian formulation and its generalizations.
+We then turn to a detailed study of relativistic classical particles with intrinsic spin and electric and magnetic multipole moments.
+Along the way, we provide a new, classical argument for why a particle\textquoteright s elementary dipole moments must be collinear with its spin axis.
+Next, extending the work of \citep{BargmannMichelTelegdi:1959pppmhef,HansonRegge:1974rst,BalachandranMarmoSkagerstamStern:1983gsfb,Souriau:1997sds,Rivas:2002ktsp}, we couple the electromagnetic field to a classical relativistic particle with intrinsic spin and elementary electric and magnetic dipole moments.
+We derive the particle's equations of motion together with the overall system's energy-momentum tensor and its angular-momentum flux tensor, and then show both from the equations of motion and from local conservation of energy and momentum that magnetic forces can do work on the particle if its elementary magnetic dipole moment is nonzero.
+We conclude by computing the system\textquoteright s Belinfante-Rosenfeld energy-momentum tensor, which is another new result.